-Resource Types should be allocated with care because they each contain different sets of metadata fields most appropriate to the resources within them.
+Resource types should be allocated with care because they each contain different sets of metadata fields, tailored to best describe the resources within them.
 Assigning an incorrect resource type may result in information relevant to a resource not being added.
-As a Resource Administrator, you will need to decide how best to arrange the metadata in the system across the resource types.
+As a resource Administrator, you'll need to decide how best to arrange the metadata in the system across the resource types.

 The Global resource type is incredibly useful as a place to record all the metadata fields that are common to all resource types, such as title, an upload date or original filename.
 These fields give context to your resources through shared metadata and provide a solid basis for searching.
 It's important to consider the upload process, however, to ensure that your contributors aren't spending time completing an extensive upload form with solely global metadata fields that aren't necessarily relevant or useful, or worse still, being deterred from completing the form at all.

 Breaking your fields down by resource type means users are faced with fewer fields to complete, and that those they do see are all appropriate to the resources they are creating.

 Resource types can also be used in conjunction with User group permissions to determine which resources your users can see and download.